ethnh/ethnh/README.md

 https://pluralistic.net/2024/05/07/treacherous-computing/

-# Key Design Principles for Ally

-Location-Centric Features:
-Maps, live location updates for friends, public transportation, and local events.
-Track and visualize locations over time for activities and interactions within your private community.

-Discovery Tools:
-Visualize local events, friend activities, and administrative zone-based discussions on an interactive map.
-Looking at bluesky and mastodon for recommendation feed algorithms.

-Community Empowerment:
-Encourage participation through graph-visualized friend activity maps, local discovery systems, and decentralized collaboration to allow users to shape their own environments.

-Filesystem Integration:
-Seamlessly integrate with local file systems for managing media, documents, and content.
-Enable direct uploads, drag-and-drop functionality, and bi-directional syncing to ensure user data remains under their control and easily accessible for use within the platform.

-Accessibility and Exit Options:
-Focus on universal design principles ensuring usability for all, with features for exporting data and leaving the platform without losing content or functionality.

-Canary Alerts:
-Introduce a canary feature allowing users to set periodic signals indicating they are active and safe.
-If the canary expires (e.g., no activity or manual renewal), it automatically alerts their contact list and followers of the expiration.

-Collaboration and Sharing:
-Emphasizing global collaboration where knowledge, resources, and ideas are openly shared for the benefit of all, rather than being restricted by patents, secrecy, or proprietary constraints.

-Transparency:
-Advocating for transparency in decision-making, governance, and scientific endeavors, mirroring how open-source code is accessible for anyone to inspect, use, and improve.

-Collective Improvement:
-Highlighting humanity's capacity to collectively iterate and improve on solutions, technologies, and societal systems, similar to how open-source communities refine software.

-Freedom to Modify:
-Suggesting a societal structure where individuals and communities can adapt and build upon existing systems, whether in education, healthcare, or technology, to meet local needs or personal preferences.

-Decentralization:
-Encouraging decentralized systems of knowledge and governance, reducing dependence on centralized authorities and fostering more equitable access and participation

-Subscription based user verification:
-Alternative revenue model to "surveillance capitalism".

 # Software Supply Chain
 One of the hard problems in software is knowing, and proving, who actually authored a piece of software.
 And which parts.
 And knowing that the author and/or code is trustworthy.
 And what trustworthy even means.
 And how to scale these trust decisions up.